 1989 ... a big year 1989 with several titles of big caliber and which confirms, once again, that we must always and again count on them

-1990 ... after an 80 decade which saw them literally explode, the group began a new decade which would see MacGowan's days within the group numbered ...
+1990 ... after a decade of 80 which saw them literally explode, the group begins a new decade which will see MacGowan's days within the group numbered ...

 1990 ... new association with the Dubliners and like the first time, the title is a success.
 The opposite would have surprised us ...